 Categories of foods that could be irradiated and sold

-There are seven categories of food which may be irradiated in the UK.
+There are seven categories of food that may be irradiated in the UK.

 - bulbs and tubers